cp3402-students/project-team2/theme.md

 Here's a brief overview of the main files and directories in our theme:

-- inc/template-tag.php:
+- inc/template-tag.php: Controls WordPress post meta data .
-- template-parts/content.php:
+- template-parts/content.php: Controls WordPress post content.
 - footer.php: Controls the footer section of the theme.
 - functions.php: Handles theme functions and includes.
 - header.php: Controls the header section of the theme.
-- sidebar.php:
+- sidebar.php: Controls the sidebar.
 - single.php: Template for single blog posts.
 - style.css: Contains the main stylesheet for the theme.